 Causes of Adrenal Insufficiency

 Adrenal insufficiency, or Addison disease, has many causes, the most common of which are autoimmune adrenalitis.

-Autoimmune adrenalitis results from destruction of the adrenal cortex, which leads to deficiencies in glucocorticoids, mineralocorticoids, and adrenal androgens.
+Autoimmune adrenalitis results from the destruction of the adrenal cortex, which leads to deficiencies in glucocorticoids, mineralocorticoids, and adrenal androgens.
 Adrenal insufficiency can be described as primary, secondary or tertiary depending on the causes of the condition.

 Primary adrenal insufficiency or Addison’s disease occurs when the adrenal cortex has been destroyed.
-There are different causes for primary adrenal insufficiency but 70–90 per cent of cases are due to an autoimmune disorder and caused when the body’s own immune system attacks the outer layer (cortex) of the adrenal glands, the exact fact behind this is unaware.
+There are different causes for primary adrenal insufficiency, but 70–90 per cent of cases are due to an autoimmune disorder and caused when the body’s own immune system attacks the outer layer (cortex) of the adrenal glands, the exact fact behind this is unaware.

 Symptoms of Adrenal Insufficiency